 Accidents happen every day in Birmingham and other cities across Alabama.
 Under personal injury law, preventable accidents caused by careless conduct result in liability.
 Unlike criminal law, intent to cause the harm is not required.
 Any person, entity, or combination of forces is capable of acting carelessly to injure another.
 This is because every party is under a legal duty to act with reasonable care.
 Failure to meet this standard makes breaching parties liable for any harm arising out of their negligence.
 Common accidents and injury involving negligence include:

-Although a monetary award can never make up for a victim’s loss, it is the closest form of relief the law allows.
-In personal injury cases involving accidents, medical malpractice, premises and product liability, these damages may include:
+Although a monetary award can never make up for a victim’s loss, it is the closest form of relief the law allows and a Birmingham personal injury lawyer will fight for this form of justice.
+In personal injury cases involving accidents, medical malpractice, premises and product liability, damages may include:

 While most personal injury cases involve compensation for medical expenses, lost income, and non-economic damages for negligent conduct, punitive damages are recoverable if the at-fault party’s conduct was wanton, reckless, willful or intentional or if the at-fault party consciously or deliberately acted toward the injured person with oppression, fraud or malice.
 Punitive damages in Birmingham and throughout Alabama must be proven by clear and convincing evidence.
 As an experienced Birmingham personal injury lawyer can tell you, the purpose of punitive damages is to punish the defendant for wrongful conduct and to protect the public by deterring or discouraging the defendant and others from doing the same or similar wrongs in the future.